 Evaluation of the Aging and Disability Resource Centers (ADRCs)

-As of 2012 there are almost 500 ADRC sites across the nation.
+There are more than 550 ADRC sites across the nation.
 Since the inception of this initiative, ADRCs have had over 4.8 million contacts with consumers, caregivers, providers and professionals.
-The focus of the evaluation is to determine the extent to which Aging and Disability Resource Centers (ADRCs) are fulfilling the goal of improving awareness of and access to long term supports and services for older adults and individuals with disabilities and also how well ADRCs are contributing to the overall AoA mission.
-The process data collection will include all State and local ADRC grantees and the outcome study sample will include approximately 3,000 consumers from 43 sites (23 ADRCs and 20 AAAs).
-AoA received OMB Paperwork Reduction Act clearance and the process data collection started April 1, 2013.
-Outcome data collection is slated to start during the late spring of 2013.
+The focus of the evaluation is to determine the extent to which Aging and Disability Resource Centers (ADRCs) are fulfilling the goal of improving awareness of and access to long term supports and services for older adults and individuals with disabilities and also how well ADRCs are contributing to the overall ACL mission.
+The process data collection, completed in the fall of 2013, had high response rates at 100% of State-level ADRCs and 84% of local ADRC grantees.
+The outcome study data collection was completed in the spring of 2014 with more than 600 respondents from 33 sites.
 The final report is expected to be completed in late FY 2014.
+Preliminary data from the process evaluation is now available.
 The results of this evaluation will influence future performance measures and indicators.
 This work is being completed by IMPAQ International with Abt Associates under contract HHSP233201000692G.

-Evaluation of Title III-C Elderly Nutrition Program (ENP)
+Evaluation of Title III-C Elderly Nutrition Services Program (ENSP)